craigerskine/pxl.media/content/games/the-legend-of-zelda-a-link-to-the-past-four-swords.md

 ---
 id: 5912df58-97bc-4487-9d2d-a941ea75c229
 blueprint: games
-title: 'The Legend of Zelda: A Link to the Past - Four Swords'
+title: The Legend of Zelda: A Link to the Past - Four Swords
 platform: game-boy-advance
 genre:
   - action-adventure